Updated (originally published )

 }

-Here we’re creating an empty posts array and a setter which we’ll fill later with data from Contentful.
+Here we’re creating an empty posts array and an action which we’ll fill later with data from Contentful.
+Notice there’s no import for defineStore - the Pinia module auto-imports it, along with any stores in this directory.

 Integrating Contentful